Jet schemes and invariant theory: Introduction

-Our goal is to establish some foundational results on the interaction between jet schemes, arc spaces, and classical invariant theory, with applications to vertex algebras in mind.
+Our goal in this paper is to establish some foundational results on the interaction between jet schemes, arc spaces, and {\it classical invariant theory}.
 If $G$ is a complex reductive group, $G_m$ is an algebraic group which is a unipotent extension of $G$.
 Let $Y$ be an affine $G$-variety and let $p\colon Y\to\quot YG=\text{Spec}(\cO(Y)^G)$ be the categorical quotient.
-Then $p$ induces $p_m\colon Y_m\ra(\quot YG)_m$ and a homomorphism
+Then $p$ induces a morphism $p_m\colon Y_m\ra(\quot YG)_m$ and a homomorphism

 which was studied in some special cases by Eck in \cite{E} and by Frenkel-Eisenbud in the appendix of \cite{Mu}.
 We will find criteria for when this map is an isomorphism, surjective, or neither.
 First, using Luna's slice theorem, we show that all of these are local conditions (see Corollary \ref{cor:D-finite}).
 We are most interested in the case where $Y$ is a $G$-module $V$.
 Under mild hypotheses (see Corollary \ref{cor:coregii}), we show that when $\quot VG$ is smooth, $p_m^*$ is an isomorphism for all $m$.
 In Section 4, we give a more refined criterion for $p_m^*$ to be an isomorphism for all $m$ (see Theorem \ref{thm:ci}) and we show that it holds when $G=\SL_n$, $\GL_n$, $\SO_n$, or $\Sp_{2n}$ and $V$ is a sum of copies of the standard representation and its dual, such that $\quot VG$ is a complete intersection.
 In Section 5, we consider representations of $\mathbb{C}^*$.
-We classify all cases where $p^*_{\infty}$ is surjective, and we show that $p_{\infty}^*$ is an isomorphism whenever it is surjective.
+Using techniques of standard monomial theory, we classify all cases where $p^*_{\infty}$ is surjective, and we show that $p_{\infty}^*$ is an isomorphism whenever it is surjective.
 In Section 6, we show that for $G=\SL_n$ and $V=\ell\C^n$, $p^*_{\infty}$ is surjective, even though $p^*_m$ generally fails to be surjective for finite values of $m$.
 For $n=2$, $p^*_{\infty}$ is injective, but it is not injective for $n\geq 3$.
 The question of whether $p^*_{\infty}$ is surjective for arbitrary representations $V= k \C^n \oplus \ell (\C^n)^*$ of $\SL_n$, and similar questions for the other classical groups, remain open.